-To pop-up a temporary, experimental living-lab to educate the community and bring to light the importance of human-centric design, activity-based workspaces, employee well-being and the impact of user experience.
+As the first annual pop-up, the mission of Pollinator 2017 was to create a temporary, experimental living-lab that educated the community and brought to light the importance of human-centric design, activity-based workspaces, employee well-being and the impact of user experience.

 There were several challenges ctrl+shift+space had to maneuver through: 1) First was to identify a building-owner with a vacant suite who was willing to donate the space for one month; 2) Second was to gather sponsors and other supporters who would donate furnishings and services to bring the Pollinator concept to life; 3) Third was to plan and host events and other gatherings in the space to educate and share insights with a wide variety of people; 4) Last was to deliver Pollinator to the community in under 6 weeks so as to align with Portland's Design Week Festival.